orsonteodoro/gcf2/README.md

 Steps 11-12 is optional, but makes the build more production ready.
 Disabling CFI debug can make it difficult to determine the type of CFI violation or even to decide if it was a miscompile or CFI itself.

+The reasons for emerging @world 3 times is for CFI violation discovery.
+The CFI volation is not really isolated in the @system set but can affect the @world set like with zlib.
+When a CFI violation is encountered it should be fixed as
+follows:

+1. Fix the exposed bug
+2. If not able to be fixed, then add exceptions to ignore list.
+Add cfi-ignore-list.conf to package.env and add the ignore list to /etc/portage/package.cfi_ignore/${CATEGORY}/${PN}.
+See docs for details.
+3. If ignore list doesn't work well, use the -fno-sanitize.
+These correspond to one or more the no-cfi-*.conf files.

 ### Coverage